1971 Daytona 500: Winnings and championship potential

 The winner's purse for the 1971 Daytona 500 was $45,450 American dollars ($ when inflation is taken into effect).
 Last place finisher received $1,000 ($ with inflation).
 Richard Petty would go on to win four more Daytona 500 races (1973, 1974, 1979, and 1981).
 There were seven cautions for forty-four laps.

 Attendance

 Attendance for the 1971 Daytona 500 reached 80,000 spectators; Expansion in the next eighteen years would bring attendance up to 180,000 people.
 ABC's Wide World of Sports televised the race.
-The commentary was done by the legendary Chris Economaki who did the Daytona 500 races in the 1970s.
+The commentary was handled by the legendary Chris Economaki who broadcast the Daytona 500 races in the 1970s.

 End of a tradition

 All of the vehicles utilized during that running of the Daytona 500 were based on street version sheet metal and engine blocks of cars manufactured between 1969 and 1971.
 Deviation of up to two or three model years was expected because parity wasn't enforced by NASCAR during that era and different teams had different budgets from each other.

 Out of the forty racers competing in the 1971 Daytona 500, thirty-nine were American and one was Mexican.
 Pedro Rodriguez (who would finish in thirteenth place) would have an asphalt racing course named after him after he died six months later in Germany during a sports car race (along with his older brother Ricardo Rodríguez).

 In this race, Dick Brooks would be the final driver to make a competitive run with a winged vehicle.
 Following the 1970 season, special, limited production 'aero' cars such as the Dodge Daytona and Plymouth Superbird, as well as the Ford Torino Talladega and Mercury Spoiler II, were restricted to a 305 ci engine.
 Brooks' Mario Rossi team was the only team to run a winged car in the race, and although they had a 7th-place run in the race, elected to run a conventional big-block powered car the rest of the season.
 Rear wings would not appear again in NASCAR until 2007 with the 'Car of Tomorrow'.